Curious George (film): Home media

 The film was released on DVD on September 26, 2006 by Universal Studios Home Entertainment in separate widescreen and full-screen versions.
 It was released on Blu-ray on March 3, 2015.
 Curious George grossed a total of $48.3 million in DVD and Blu-ray sales.

 Video game

 A tie-in video game was released on February 1, 2006 in the United States.
-It was published by Namco Hometek and released for the Nintendo GameCube, Sony PlayStation 2, Microsoft Xbox, Nintendo GameBoy Advance, and Microsoft Windows.
+It was published by Namco Hometek and released for the GameCube, PlayStation 2, Xbox, Game Boy Advance, and Microsoft Windows.
 The game was developed by Monkey Bar Games for the console and PC editions and Torus Games for the GBA edition.

 Reception

+Box office

+The film was released on February 10, 2006, alongside The Pink Panther and Final Destination 3.
+It opened with $3.8 million on its first day, with an average gross of $1,465 per theater, and made $14.7 million in its first weekend, averaging $5,730 per theater, ranking third behind Final Destination 3.

+The film's box office run ended on April 30, 2006.
+It made $58.6 million in the United States and Canada, and $12.4 million in other territories, for a worldwide total of $71.1 million.
+Produced on a budget of $50 million, the film was considered a box-office disappointment.